sagecontinuum/sage-storage-api/README.md

-# sage-restapi
+# SAGE storage api

-The SAGE object store API is a frontend to a S3-style storage.
+The SAGE object store API is a frontend to a S3-style storage backend.

 # Concepts: